Load from External Kafka

 Create Data Source Object

-A data source code provides a standard interface for all supported data source types, so that loading jobs can be written without regard for the data source.
+A data source object provides a standard interface for all supported data source types, so that loading jobs can be written without regard for the data source.

 In the following example, we create a data source named s1